mathigon/textbooks/content/shapes/content.md

 Square meters are squares with side lenghts of [[1]] [[meter | centimeter | kilometer]], and square centimeters are [[squares | circles | triangles]] with side lenghts of [[1]] [[centimeter | meter | kilometer]].
 So, a square kilometer is a square with side lengths of [[1]] [[kilometer | meter | centimeter]].

-When we talk about a certain number of square meters, say 7 of them, we can write it as “7 square meters” or “7 m2”.
-In fact, the “m2’ is read as “meters squared.”
+When we talk about a certain number of square meters, say 7 of them, we can write it as “7 square meters” or “7 `"m"^2`”.
+In fact, the “`"m"^2`" is read as “meters squared.”
 Any power of “2” is often read as “squared.”
-For example,  we can read92 as “9 squared” because we would need to multiply 9 x 9 when finding the [[area | perimeter]] of a square with side length 9.
+For example,  we can read `9^2` as “9 squared” because we would need to multiply 9 x 9 when finding the [[area | perimeter]] of a square with side length 9.

 ---